 SA5 would like to get confirmation on the list of exact (re-)configuration parameters that are required from OAM server to assist the MWAB-gNB providing information used by MWAB-UE for the BH PDU Session(s) management via URSP processing.

+SA2 has agreed attached CR to clarify the OAM configuration to MWAB-gNB related to the URSP aspect.

+Additionally, SA2 would like to point out that the OAM server in the MWAB Broadcasted PLMN/SNPN is not required to be aware of any URSP used for MWAB-UE, which is configured by the MWAB-UE’s HPLMN.
+The interface between MWAB-gNB and MWAB-UE is implementation based and out of scope of SA2.

-SA2 had documented the MWAB-gNB configuration/provisioning in TS 23.501 clause 5.49.2.2.
+Regarding the configurations from OAM server, SA2 had documented the MWAB-gNB configuration/provisioning in TS 23.501 clause 5.49.2.2.
 As stated in the descriptions, SA2 assumes that:

 It is expected the OAM of the MWAB Broadcasted PLMN/SNPN is aware of location in which the MWAB operation can be authorized and also can obtain MWAB's current location.

-the configurations for a normal gNB, a MWAB-gNB would require the following optional configurations from the OAM server of the MWAB Broadcasted PLMN/SNPN:
+Specifically, besides the required configurations for a normal gNB, a MWAB-gNB would require the following optional configurations from the OAM server of the MWAB Broadcasted PLMN/SNPN: